Summary

 Notable Quotes

-"The core is really putting yourself in that other person's shoes."
+"The core of it is really putting yourself in that other person’s shoes—it’s basic but essential empathy."

-"Both tribes believe in doing awesome for customers, it's a real passion."
+"Both tribes really believe in doing awesome for customers, that’s our common ground."

 More Videos